 A Six Sigma project is divided into five phases: Define, Measure, Analyze, Improve, and Control.
 As you will learn in a Lean Six Sigma Green Belt course, these five stages are abbreviated as DMAIC.
 In order to certify as a Six Sigma Green Belt, you have to have a solid understanding of Six Sigma principles and the whole Six Sigma approach.
 To do that, you have to understand each phase in detail.
 As also explained in the online free Six Sigma training a Six Sigma project cannot start without going through the Six Sigma Define phase.
-Let’s look at an overview of the Six Sigma Define phase, the key deliverables of the Six Sigma Define phase as well as the most important outputs of the Six Sigma Define phase.

 The first point that we need to talk about when discussing the Six Sigma Define phase is defining the Problem Statement and Goal by the project team members.
 The primary purpose of the Six Sigma Define phase is to ensure the project team is focusing on the feasible business problem or pain area.

 Refining the problem statement means narrowing down the scope of the problem to increase focus.
 Refining the goal means changing the goal into of numbers.
 The problem statement and goal has to be S-M- A-R- T. It is an acronym that stands for Specific, Measurable, Achievable, Realistic and Time-bound.